The March 2026 Visa Bulletin Released

 The March 2026 Visa Bulletin reflects active visa demand management rather than routine movement.
 With USCIS honoring the Dates for Filing chart for March, eligible applicants may file adjustment of status applications even where Final Action Dates are not yet current.

-Former Visa Office Chief Charlie Oppenheimer suggests this month’s bulletin is less about movement and more about strategic positioning for the remainder of FY-2026.
-The government appears to be advancing filing dates to build a reserve of applicants while preserving flexibility to make categories Current later in FY-2026, and to avoid end-of-year visa waste.
+Former Visa Office Chief Charlie Oppenheim suggests this month’s bulletin is less about movement and more about strategic positioning for the remainder of FY-2026.
+The government appears to be advancing filing dates to build a reserve of applicants while preserving flexibility to potentially make the ROW F2A and EB-2 preference categories Current later in FY-2026, and to avoid end-of-year visa waste.

 Key Developments